 You can also bring it up in conversation, or write a Facebook status or Tweet that says, "Can't wait to take my first yoga class ever on Saturday."

 Maybe the friend who called to invite you to lunch can go to yoga with you first, or if you have an adventurous friend bring them along.
 Be careful not to get trapped in the idea that you will only try new things if someone else comes along though, it will limit your options.

 We are much less likely to back out of something if we've already paid for it.
 This is where sites like Groupon and Living Social are excellent, because you prepay (at a discount nonetheless) and therefore are more likely to go.

 Plan a bigger reward for 3 or 6 months after your start date to keep you motivated.
 Maybe a new yoga mat or strap?
-I've got my eye on this cork block:
+I've got my eye a this cork block.